Baking Christmas Hand Pies might sound complicated and involved. They look fancy and complicated, but are so easy your kids can make them.

 I shared a very similar idea with you for Thanksgiving, and you could make them for Christmas, too!
 I always think of anything Harry Potter as a Christmas related thing, so Pumpkin Pasties in a Potter fan’s gift bag will definitely earn you some serious house points.
 Trust me when I say, this is a very good thing.

-This is a very good recipe to get younger bakers into the kitchen with you.
+This is a great recipe to get younger bakers into the kitchen with you.

 They can pick out their own shapes and decorate with the sugar and sprinkles of their choosing.
 Which is much easier than decorating with royal icing.
 It’s easy for you because there is very little mixing of ingredients.